 Tips for Taking Photos in La Jolla

-I’ve been told by photographer friends that the best light along the beach happens in the early morning around 7–8 a.m.
+Photographer friends have told me that the best light along the beach happens in the early morning, around 7–8 a.m.
 You are also not likely to encounter many crowds during this time.

-Please do not take selfies within close proximity to the seals and sea lions.
-They’re used to people but I am still amazed by how many people try to touch them and get right up in their faces.
+Please do not take selfies within proximity to the seals and sea lions.
+They’re used to people, but I am still amazed by how many people try to touch them and get right up in their faces.

 If you’d like to take photos of our cute marine mammals, see my guide to visiting the La Jolla seals and sea lions.

-Sunset at La Jolla Shores Beach gives you an incredibly wide range of options, especially at low tide.
+Sunset at La Jolla Shores Beach offers an incredibly wide range of options, especially at low tide.
 You could take pictures at Scripps Pier, shoot straight over the ocean, capture kids running along the coastline and so much more.

 Where do you like to take photographs in La Jolla?